org-roam/org-roam-bibtex/README.md

 will not be backwards compatible with ORB < v0.6.
 There will be no deprecation notices on functions and variables!

-The `master` branch will be kept on v0.5.1 for a while.
+The yet unreleased version compatible with Org-roam v2 can be found on the `org-roam-v2` branch for testing and early adoption.  ~~It will be eventually merged into `master`.~~

-The yet unreleased version compatible with Org-roam v2 can be found on the `org-roam-v2` branch for testing and early adoption.
-It will be eventually merged into `master`.
+**Org Roam BibTeX will be upgraded to v0.6 on the upcoming Saturday, July 3rd, 2021, 00:00 CEST, following (or preceding?) the Org-roam upgrade to v2!
+Once again, on Friday the 2nd of July at 23:00 in London, and at 6 pm in New York as well as on Saturday, July 3rd, at 6 am in Hong Kong and at 7 am in Tokyo, ORB will be upgraded to v0.6, which is uncompatible with current v0.5.1 configuration.**

 A word of warning 🚧
 ---------------